Santa is real, police say after Rhode Island girl asks for DNA testing

 CUMBERLAND, R.I.
-(WPRI) — Following an extensive investigation, authorities in Rhode Island have determined that Santa is real after all.
+(WPRI) — After an extensive investigation, authorities in Rhode Island have determined that Santa is real after all.

 It all started when the Cumberland Police Department received a letter from 10-year-old Scarlett Doumato asking for their help.